Compliance Boundary

 A temporary equilibrium exists between regulatory requirements and system capability.

 Distributed systems are increasingly required to enforce policy during execution, maintain accessibility across interaction boundaries, apply jurisdictional constraints in real time, and verify identity and authorization continuously.
-No widely deployed architecture can satisfy these requirements deterministically during a live interaction.
+No widely deployed architecture appears to satisfy these requirements deterministically during a live interaction.

-Vendors cannot produce real-time proof of behavior.
-Regulators cannot identify systems that can.
+Most vendors cannot produce real-time proof of behavior, and regulators do not appear to have an accepted reference architecture for systems that can.
 Enforcement therefore defaults to post-hoc reconstruction: logs, attestations, sampled telemetry, inferred state.

-This condition is stable only while both statements remain true: no system can prove behavior in real time, and no authority can require that it be done.
+This condition is stable only while both statements remain effectively true: no widely deployed system appears able to prove behavior in real time, and no authority can yet require that proof at scale.

 The Burden of Proof